xanderforrest/WestOfHere/README.md

 I commissioned an artist to draw and animate the main character, and another to design the buildings and tileset the game uses.
 <br><br>
-There is a font used in the debug overlay that'll probably be used more in the game later as well, I found it on fontspace under the SIL Open Font License, meaning I'm allowed to use it commercially.<br>
+I found a font on fontspace under the SIL Open Font License, meaning I'm allowed to use it commercially.
+This is used for the title and other text in the game.<br>
 https://www.fontspace.com/press-start-2p-font-f11591

 <br><br>